50 Words or Less

 The WristLock’s raison d’etre is right there in the name: it aims to lock the wrist in place to create “greater consistency in starting the ball on-line.”
 It does this through its unusual (though USGA-approved) shape, which juts out at the top of the grip like a super-exaggerated pistol grip shape.
 I’ve pictured the WristLock next to the Golf Pride Tour SNSR Contour [review HERE] for reference.

 My first thought when I saw the WristLock was, “Will I need a longer putter to get the grip into my wrist?”
-Answer: no. The WristLock grip is 3″ longer than normal grips.
+Answer: not necessarily.
+The WristLock grip is 3″ longer than normal grips.
 This can work on a longer putter, or you can adjust your set up with your current putter.

 Per SuperStroke, the WristLock grip can work with many different putting styles, but the loft of your putter may need to be adjusted.
 I found that the WristLock felt best with a Matt Kuchar-style set up where the putter shaft became an extension of my lead arm.
 I could also see this working well with a lead-hand-low putting style.

 In my testing, I found the WristLock grip to be effective at providing feedback, and the stroke I was making got solid results.
 The main issue I had was being uncomfortable in that putting position.
 If I were going to switch to a WristLock putter grip, I would want to construct a new putter around it.
 I would likely want a little more length, more loft, and a head I could aim reliably with a lot of shaft lean.

 Finally, the WristLock grip is designed to accept all SuperStroke “Tech-Port” accessories such as the CounterCore weights.
 Weights are not included with the WristLock, but 25, 50, or 75 gram weights can be purchased separately for about $10 each.
 Given the extra length in this grip, adding a back weight can have a pronounced effect on swing weight.